A Field Guide to Event-Shape Observables Using Optimal Transport: Simulation Results

 To begin illustrating how these observables behave for different physical processes, we first consider the 1d distributions for the various reference geometries, values of $\beta$, and samples of simulated events.
 We expect that for the HQCD sample, the distributions will be peaked more towards $ \sim 0$ (back-to-back), whereas the SQCD will be pushed towards $\sim 1$ (isotropic).
 To illustrate the difference for the different samples, we compare the distributions for both manifold distances using $\beta = 1$ in Fig.~\ref{fig:1dbeta1}.

-In this figure we note a few important features of the distributions.
-Firstly, as expected, both observables demonstrate that the SQCD sample is more isotropic than the HQCD sample.
-Secondly, the width of the distribution is larger for the choice of reference geometry that more closely approximates the radiation pattern -- \emph{e.g.} the spread is larger for SQCD with event isotropy than dipole distance, and the reverse is true for HQCD.
-This illustrates how important the choice of reference geometry is for signal discrimination.
-As we have stated previously, manifold distances (and similar observables like thrust) have a greater dynamic range when the distance is computed with respect to a similar reference geometry than a very distant one: being `far' from a radiation pattern is often a more degenerate mapping.
-Finally, note that the distributions of the `further geometry' are pushed more towards the extremal values, as indicated by the dashed lines at the mean of the distribution in Fig.~\ref{fig:1dbeta1}.
-This feature reinforces the previous point, that `further' events tend to saturate more quickly than `nearby' events.
+In this figure, we note a few important features of the distributions.
+As expected, both observables demonstrate that the SQCD sample is more isotropic than the HQCD sample.
+As we have stated previously, manifold distances (and similar observables like thrust) have a greater dynamic range when the distance is computed with respect to a similar reference geometry than a very distant one: being `far' from a radiation pattern is often a more degenerate mapping into a manifold distance.
+This illustrates how important the choice of reference geometry is for signal discrimination: a signal well-described by the underlying geometry will have support across the observable's range, while a background poorly matched by the reference geometry will be pushed towards the extremal values, as indicated by the dashed lines at the mean of the distribution in Fig.~\ref{fig:1dbeta1}.
+This feature reinforces the notion that `further' events tend to saturate more quickly than `nearby' events.

 To understand how different choices of $\beta$ can affect these observables, we plot all the distributions for both reference geometries, both samples, and all four values of $\beta$ in Fig.~\ref{fig:allBeta1d}.
 We see that the effects of changing $\beta$ can be as significant as our observations regarding the choice of reference geometry.